 >>> int('5') 5 >>> float('2.3') 2.3 >>> float('abc') ValueError

-If you pass a string in that cannot be converted to a number, you will get an error - a ValueError.
+If you pass in a string that cannot be converted to a number, you will get an error - a

 Python allows you to perform all sorts of functions on strings.
 We will meet more of these later (they will make more sense once you know an#bout lists and slices), but here are a few simple operations.